jessicacousins/fullstack_vite_webapp/README.md

 - **Firebase**: Firebase Authentication is used to handle user authentication via email/password and Google sign-in.
 It simplifies the management of user accounts.
 - **React Router**: For seamless navigation and routing between the various pages (e.g., home, profile, login, signup, etc.).
 - **Axios**: Axios is a promise-based HTTP client used to make API calls to the backend for data retrieval and submission.
+- **React-Confetti**: Used to display celebratory confetti effects in games upon certain achievements or wins.
+- **CSS and Animations**: Custom CSS and animations are used to enhance the visual experience of the games.

 ### Backend